izikeros/blog/content/posts/notes/kwargs.md

     # Now if 'preprocess' is explicitly set to None, None will be used
 ```

-In conclusion, while `**kwargs` provides flexibility, it should be used judiciously and with consideration of the potential drawbacks.
+While `**kwargs` provides flexibility, it should be used judiciously and with consideration of the potential drawbacks.
 By following the best practices outlined in this article, you can harness the power of `**kwargs` to write cleaner, more maintainable, and idiomatic Python code.
 Happy coding!

 ## Related articles